 Legacy applications requiring shared POSIX file semantics

-For applications that are not cloud-native but expect a shared file system, RWX volumes provide an easy way to lift-and-shift them into a Kubernetes environment without architectural changes.
+For applications that are not cloud-native but expect a shared file system, RWX volumes provide an easy way to bring them into a Kubernetes environment without architectural changes.

 Version 2.10.0 of the LINSTOR Operator also introduces group snapshot support for LINSTOR PVCs, enabling consistent point-in-time snapshots across multiple related volumes.
 Stay tuned for an upcoming blog post covering that feature in more detail.